lannes/Flutter-AdaptiveCards/example/README.md

 ```

 ### lab.dart
-Displays an adaptive card.
-Lets you specify a relative file location as a command line argument.
+Displays an adaptive cardthat you specify a asset location as a command line argument.
+This only works with local Adaptive Card JSON resources.
 Intended as a debugging tool

 This snippet assumes you want to test the adaptive card activity_update located in the example's lib directory.
 ```